 Q: I’m a railroad worker and was injured on the job.
 Is my work-related injury covered by workers’ compensation?

 A: No. As opposed to the majority of workers in the U.S., when a railroader is injured on the job, federal law, a statute called the Federal Employers’ Liability Act (“FELA”), governs the railroader’s right to compensation for his or her injury.
+And keep in mind that “on the job” includes when you are transferring between trains or other work locations in a crew van.

 Q: What is the FELA?